mia-platform/documentation/docs/development_suite/api-console/api-design/plugin_baas_4.md

     // `this` references the fastify context
     this.decoratedService // access custom fastify decoration
     this.config["LOG_LEVEL"] // access configured environment variable
-})
+}
 ```

 ## Endpoint queries and Platform services

-Both from the `Request` (the first argument of a handler) or the `Service` (the first argument of the declaration function) it is possible to obtain a proxy object to invoke other endpoints or services running in the Platform project.
+Both from the `Request` (the first argument of a handler) and from the `Service` (the first argument of the declaration function) it is possible to obtain a proxy object to call other endpoints or services running in the Platform project.
 For example, if you need to connect to a CRUD, you have to use a Proxy towards the `crud-service`.
-These proxies are already configured to automatically transmit Platform headers.
+These proxies are already configured to automatically include all necessary platform specific headers.

 There are two types of proxies, returned by two distinct functions:

 * `getServiceProxy(options)` - proxy passing through `microservice-gateway`
 * `getDirectServiceProxy(serviceName, options)` - direct proxy to the service

-The fundamental difference between the two proxies is that the first one activates all the logics that are registered in `microservice-gateway`,
+The fundamental difference between the two proxies is that the first one triggers all the logics that are registered in `microservice-gateway`,
 while the second does not.
 For example, if a resource exposed by the CRUD service is protected by ACL, this protection will come
 bypassed using the direct proxy.

 For the direct proxy it is necessary to specify the `serviceName` of the service to be queried.
-The port cannot be specified in the `serviceName` but must be passed in the `port` field of the `options`.
+The port cannot be specified in the `serviceName` but must be passed in the `port` field of the `options` parameter.
 In the case of `getServiceProxy`, you should not specify the name of the service as it is implicitly that of the `microservice-gateway`.
 The `options` parameter is an object with the following optional fields:

 * `port` - an integer that identifies the port of the service to be queried